Kernel-Kratos/Flywheel-store/README.md

 ```bash
 mvn spring-boot:run
 ```
-The Api will be availabe at http:localhost8080
+The Api will be available at http//localhost:8080

 ### Endpoint structure
 * Main endpoint : localhost:8080/api/v1